dmouscher/nomic/rules-3.md

 A perpetual harvest on a MOONDUST tile produces the perpetual resource of Cheese, A non-perpetual harvest on a MOONDUST tile produces the non-perpetual resource of Silica.

 A perpetual harvest on a STARSEA tile produces the perpetual resource of Starfish.
 A non-perpetual harvest on a STARSEA tile produces the non-perpetual resource of Æther.

+## 381

+Raw materials are a category of items.
+The items below are raw materials.
+All items not on this list are not raw materials.

+* BF
+* Corn
+* Steel
+* Oil
+* Food
+* Wood
+* Energy
+* Technology

+This rule supersedes Rule 321.
+This paragraph is automatically deleted if Rule 321 is amended such that it does not define raw materials.